c00z/c00z.github.io/README.md

 Personal WDI Website

-TODO: Write a project description
+TODO: Progress to do date on person website for WDI 34

 Installation

-TODO: Describe the installation process
+TODO: Open

 Usage